HanXHX/my-ansible-playbooks/roles/mysql/README.md

 Notes
 -----

-- NEVER (yes NEVER), change your mysql\_vendor!
+- NEVER (yes NEVER), change your mysql\_vendor or versions!
 This role don't manage migrations/upgrades/downgrades.
 - Be careful!
 If you use 'mysql' you can have 2 versions: 5.5 (from Debian repository) and 5.6 from [Dotdeb](https://www.dotdeb.org)

 TODO
 ----

 - Test "official" releases of MySQL [http://dev.mysql.com/doc/mysql-apt-repo-quick-guide/en/](http://dev.mysql.com/doc/mysql-apt-repo-quick-guide/en/)
 - Manage Galera and other tools
+- Manage replication
+- You can secure your password with [http://docs.ansible.com/playbooks_vault.html](Ansible Vault)